aripalo/vegas-credentials/website/docs/role-session-name.md

 3. System Hostname: e.g. `work-laptop`
 4. Combination of OS & Architecture: e.g. `darwin_amd64`

-It also removes disallowed characters and truncates the string to match the requirements of [IAM names](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-entity-length).
+It also removes disallowed characters and truncates the string to match the [requirements](https://aws.amazon.com/blogs/security/easily-control-naming-individual-iam-role-sessions/).